-Editor’s note: We began partnering with ReClimate in early 2021.
+Editor’s note: We began partnering with ReClimate, now Treetrio, in early 2021.
 We stand with the team in Ukraine in this time of crisis.
 We believe global partnerships can change the world.

 The Rivne region in northwest Ukraine was once a biodiverse woodland, home to hundreds of plant, fungus, and bird species.
 The moss-covered ground — aided by the forest’s humid climate — attracted deer, moose, goats, and wild boars.